-Grab serves millions of customers in Southeast Asia, taking care of their everyday needs such as rides, food delivery, logistics, financial services, and cashless payments.
+Grab serves millions of consumers in Southeast Asia, taking care of their everyday needs such as rides, food delivery, logistics, financial services, and cashless payments.

 Grab employs a microservice architecture with over 250 microservices working together.
 Think of our application as a clockwork with coordinating gears.
 Each gear may evolve and change over time, but the overall system continues to work.